 The Chatham Skating Club follows a number of COVID-19 safety protocols from Skate Ontario, Skate Canada, and the Municipality of Chatham-Kent.

-To view the existing plan, click on this button.
+To view our existing plan, click on the button below.

 This video from Skate Canada illustrates ways in which skating clubs are implementing COVID-19 safety protocols.

-The Chatham Skating Club is in the process of developing plans for a return to skating this fall.
-In conjunction with the municipality of Chatham-Kent and the Medical Officer of Health, along with guidance from Skate Ontario, we hope to have more information to share within the next few weeks.
+The Chatham Skating Club has developed plans for a return to skating this fall, in conjunction with the municipality of Chatham-Kent and the Medical Officer of Health.

 New Registration Process